untoldwind/t-rust-less/README.md

 [![Build Status](https://travis-ci.org/untoldwind/t-rust-less.svg?branch=master)](https://travis-ci.org/untoldwind/t-rust-less)

-Spritual ancestor of https://github.com/untoldwind/trustless taking over the concepts that worked, improving those that did not turned out so well and avoiding all the quirky stuff (potentially by replacing it with new quirky stuff).
+Spritual successor of https://github.com/untoldwind/trustless taking over the concepts that worked, improving those that did not turned out so well and avoiding all the quirky stuff (potentially by replacing it with new quirky stuff).

 Some major changes: